smedrec/smart-logs/.qoder/repowiki/en/content/Server API/Observability API.md

 - **Request Processing**: Measures end-to-end request duration
 - **Database Operations**: Tracks query execution time and resource usage
-- **Event Processing**: Monitors event validation, hashing, and storage times
+- **Event Processing**: Monitors event validation, hashing, storage, and pseudonymization times
 - **Queue Operations**: Records message processing latency
+- **System Metrics**: Collects CPU, memory, and other system-level metrics

 The middleware uses the OpenTelemetry standard for tracing, creating spans that represent discrete units of work.
 Each span includes metadata about the operation, start time, duration, and relationships to other spans.